jundalisay/spblist/content/en/research/mohammad/quran/sura-040a.md

 icule besieged them.

-84. Then, when they witnessed Our might, they said, “We believe in Allah alone, and we reject what we used to associate with Him.”
+84. Then, when they witnessed Our might, they said, “We believe in Enki alone, and we reject what we used to associate with Him.”

 85. But their faith could not help them once they witnessed Our might.
-This has been Allah’s way of dealing with His servants.
+This has been Enki’s way of dealing with His servants.
 And there and then the disbelievers lost.